Baby goat stolen from Baltimore garden reunited with owners

 Baltimore police were notified just before 10 p.m. that the young Nigerian Dwarf goat named Ed had been “anonymously returned” to his owners, according to a statement from the department.

 Ed was reported missing from the Filbert Street Garden on Monday night.
-His caretakers alleged in a Facebook post that two teenagers tore through a fence, cut off a lock and broke into a barn to steal the animal, which weighs just 20 pounds (9 kilograms) and depends on its mother’s milk to survive.
+His caretakers alleged in a Facebook post that two teenagers tore through a fence, cut off a lock and broke into a barn to steal the animal, which weighs just 20 pounds (9 kilograms) and depends on his mother’s milk to survive.

 “We’re not sure if the hope is to sell him or if it is part of some initiation,” the Filbert Street Garden post said.
 “The community begs whoever did this to please just quietly return Ed.”
 The post said he’s not old enough to wean from his mother and could die if not returned.